 These delightful egg tarts are made of cheesy and creamy egg whites custard and nestled into light, flaky and buttery puff pastry crusts.
 These little treats are delicate, melt in your mouth bites with a very buttery crisp touch from the puff pastry.

-But then, I felt deeply in love with egg tarts again when we went on vacation to California and I have had the chance to eat egg tarts from 85 degrees bakery.
+I felt deeply in love with puff pastry egg tarts when we went on vacation to California and I have had the chance to eat those delicious egg tarts from 85 degrees bakery.
 I was totally inspired to re-create them at home, and I knew it would be quite a challenge for me then because those egg tarts weren’t on regular pie crusts, they are on puff pastries.

 Even so, I was excited and hyped, rolling puff pastries at home day after day.